Imelda Staunton stars in Edward Albee’s play of a distintegrating marriage

 Written by Albee in 1962 Who’s Afraid of Virginia Woolf is no doubt his best known work winning a number of prizes on Broadway when it was first performed in 1963 and this new London production should be no exception when nominations are announced next year.

-At the Harold Pinter theatre for a limited time only, Who’s Afraid of Virginia Woolf Theatre Breaks will be directed by James MacDonald.
+At the Harold Pinter theatre for a limited time only, Who’s Afraid of Virginia Woolf Theatre Breaks was directed by James MacDonald.

 Casting news : Olivier Award winning actor Luke Treadway (The Curious Incident of the Dog in the Night-time) and Imogen Poots (28 Weeks Later, The Look of Love) will the play the roles of college professor, Nick, and his wife, Honey.